aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotations/annotation-add-delete-and-get-annotation/add-free-text-annotation/_index.md

 ---
-title: How to Add Free Text Annotation to PDF in C# using Aspose.PDF for .NET
+title: How to Add Free Text Annotation to PDF in C# | Aspose.PDF
 linktitle: Free Text Annotation
 type: docs
 weight: 30